 A few years later it was identified as a priority building by KTHI (Kirkwall Townscape Heritage Initiative).
-Grant funding was then allocated by KTHI towards the cost of Restoration to bring this B Listed building back into use, giving them a chance to develop this building into what is now The Storehouse Restaurant with Rooms.
+Grant funding was then allocated by KTHI towards the cost of Restoration to bring this B Listed building back into use again and once again become part of the local community.

 Judith is a knitwear designer and manufactures her own collection of Orkney knitwear, which is sold throughout the world.
 Along with her husband and business partner David, Judith runs the long established business of Judith Glue and The Real Food Cafe and also a second retail outlet in Inverness.
 David originally trained to be an architect at Glasgow School of Art and was very hands on with the build team in transforming the Storehouse throughout the whole project from planning to the finished build.